Add Custom Attributes

 Visibility

-You can control the visibility of a custom attribute by setting the CatalogCustomAttributeDefinition app_visibility and seller_visibility fields.
+You can control whether a seller or another application can see your custom attribute values applied to catalog items by setting the CatalogCustomAttributeDefinition app_visibility and seller_visibility fields.

 Note that the application that created a custom attribute definition always has the ability to retrieve, search, and update the values of any custom attribute that uses that definition.